7 Things to do in Redondo beach

 Head for your Riviera:

-Many people today say that this six blocks of exceptional, local stores, salons, and eateries resemble southern France.
+Many people today say that these six blocks of exceptional, local stores, salons, and eateries resemble southern France.
 I would not go quite that way, but it’s quite attractive.
-You may get there by walking across the oceanfront sidewalk south by the pier, driving south from the pier on Catalina Avenue.
+You may get there by walking across the oceanfront sidewalk south by the pier and driving south from the pier on Catalina Avenue.